Azure-Samples/active-directory-coding-exercises/dev015-making-apps-more-powerful/02-webhooks/README.md

 1. VS 2017
 2. .NET Core 2.1 SDK
-3. If using VS Code, you'll need the **C# for Visual Studio Code** extension
-4. Azure web app ex: https://YOURWEBAPP.azurewebsites.net/
+3. Azure web app ex: https://YOURWEBAPP.azurewebsites.net/ .
+Steps [here](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet)

 ## Instructions

 ### Getting started

 1. Clone or download the repo from here: https://github.com/Azure-Samples/active-directory-coding-exercises
-2. Go to the `dev015-making-apps-more-powerful\02-webhooks` folder and open the solution file in VS 2017, or in VS Code open the 01-user-changes folder.
+2. Go to the `dev015-making-apps-more-powerful\02-webhooks` folder and open the solution file in VS 2017
-    1. When opening in VS Code, click yes to resolve any required C# elements and also click to restore packages.
-    2. If package restore doesn't work as part of building the solution, you can do this manually too: Terminal -> New Terminal, and then in the new terminal, type:
-        * `dotnet add package Microsoft.Graph`, and hit Restore button when prompted (if prompted)
-        * `dotnet add package Microsoft.Identity.Client`, and hit Restore button when prompted (if prompted)
 3. Go to the private preview app registration experience at http://aka.ms/appregprivatepreview .
 Register a new single tenant app, and create a new secret.
 Also get the client id.
 Configure the app with **openid**, **email**, **profile**, **offline_access**, **User.Read**, **User.ReadBasic.All** and **Mail.Send** permissions and then **grant** the app this permission.
 Also ensure the redirect uri is set to https://YOURWEBAPP.azurewebsites.net/signin-oidc.
 4. Update appSettings.json file as below:
    * a.
 For the **ClientId** key, replace `ENTER_YOUR_APP_ID` with the application ID of your registered application.